jwstegemann/fritz2/www/src/pages/docs/70_Http.md

 left to right (mw1,mw2,mw3), the `handleResponse` functions from right to left (mw3, mw2, mw1).

 You can stop the processing of a Response by Middlewares further down the chain by returning `response.stopPropagation()`.

-fritz2 also offers some base classes to implement the [authentication](Authentication.html)-process of your SPA.

 ## Authentication